Go to top button

 See item 15.1 ‘Comparability - geographical’ of the related metadata ‘ext_tec_sims - International trade in goods – trade by enterprise characteristics (TEC)’.

-The comparability over the time series is in principle given, although methodological adjustments and improvements are implemented continuously over the years.
-However, there are two restrictions:
+Data from before 2018 are, in principle, comparable internally, as is data from 2018 onwards, although methodological adjustments and improvements are implemented continuously over the years.
+However, there are a few restrictions:

 Prior to 2020 transactions with the United Kingdom were part of Intra-EU trade.
 From 2020 onwards, due to the UK's decision to leave the EU, trade with the United Kingdom is part of extra-EU trade.